kubernetes/website/content/en/docs/concepts/security/pod-security-admission.md

 ## Pod Security Admission labels for namespaces

-Provided that you have enabled this feature, you can configure namespaces to define the admission control mode you want to use for pod security in each namespace.
+Once the feature is enabled or the webhook is installed, you can configure namespaces to define the admission control mode you want to use for pod security in each namespace.
 Kubernetes defines a set of
 {{< glossary_tooltip term_id="label" text="labels" >}} that you can set to define which of the
 predefined Pod Security Standard levels you want to use for a namespace.
 The label you select